jonathantemplin/LinnMemorialLecture2017/index.md

 ## Dimensionality in Education

-> - Dimensionality is number of dimensions assessed by a test
+> - Dimensionality is number of traits assessed by a test
 > - The utility of the outcome is key to the usefulness of a test
-> - For learning and growth, unidimensional tests are generally at too abstract of level to present actionable evidence to help students
+> - For learning and growth, unidimensional tests are generally at too abstract of a level to present actionable evidence to help students
 > - For too long we have tailored our tests to fit existing psychometric models, or mainly, software choices
-> - The field has advanced to a state where this is no longer something that has to be done
+> - The field has advanced to a state where this is no longer necessary

 > - Recall Linn (2000, p.
 15): "Don't put all of the weight on a single test.
 Instead, seek multiple indicators.
 The choice of construct matters and the use of multiple indicators increases the validity of inferences based upon observed gains in achievement."